strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 Follow these rules for the service implementation:

-* Inherit your CRUD service from `CommonCrudService<MyEntity>` class;
+* Inherit your CRUD service from the `CommonCrudService<MyEntity>` class.
-* Name it like your service interface with an `Impl` suffix, for example `MyEntityServiceImpl`;
+* Name it like your service interface with an `Impl` suffix, for example `MyEntityServiceImpl`.
-* Annotate your class with the Spring `@Service` and `@Transactional` annotations;
+* Annotate your class with the Spring `@Service` and `@Transactional` annotations.
-* Do **not** define your service class as public and use interface instead of class for injection (with `@Autowired`); this follows the best practice principles from Joshua Bloch 'Effective Java' book called Programming to Interface;
+* Do **not** define your service class as public and use an interface instead of a class for injection (with `@Autowired`).
+  This follows the best practice principles from Joshua Bloch 'Effective Java' book called Programming to Interface.
-* _Optional_ - define any methods you need to work with your `MyEntity` class; these methods mostly should be based on common API form `javax.persistence.EntityManager`, or custom queries (see example below);
+* _Optional_ - define any methods you need to work with your `MyEntity` class.
+These methods should mostly be based on common API form `javax.persistence.EntityManager`, or custom queries (see example below).

 * !!! warning "Avoid query parameters construction through string concatenation!"
       Please avoid using query parameter construction through string concatenation!
       This usually leads to [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection) issues!
       Bad query example:
       `String sQuery = "select * from MyEntity where proprety='" + propertyValue + "'"`;
-      What you should do instead is to create a service which does properly assigns the parameters.
+      What you should do instead is to create a service which properly assigns the parameters.
       Here's an example service:
       ```java
       @Transactional